Skip to main content

 • (Re)activate device

-5) Add a payload decoder (codec) for STICKER
+5) Add a payload decoder (codec)

 In ChirpStack v4: Device Profiles → (your STICKER profile) → Codec